 Larva currens (creeping infection) is a form of cutaneous larva migrans specific to Strongyloides infection; it results from autoinfection.
 The eruption begins in the perianal region and rapidly spreads, causing intense pruritus, but nonspecific maculopapular or urticarial eruptions may also occur.

-Pulmonary symptoms are uncommon, although heavy infections may cause Löffler's syndrome, with cough, wheezing, and eosinophilia.
+Pulmonary symptoms are uncommon, although heavy infections may cause Löffler syndrome, with cough, wheezing, and eosinophilia.
 GI symptoms include anorexia, epigastric pain and tenderness, diarrhea, nausea, and vomiting.
 In heavy infections, malabsorption and protein-losing enteropathy may result in weight loss and cachexia.

 GI and pulmonary symptoms are often prominent.
 Ileus, obstruction, massive GI bleeding, severe malabsorption, and peritonitis may occur.
 Pulmonary symptoms include dyspnea, hemoptysis, and respiratory failure.
 Infiltrates may be seen on chest x-ray.

-Other symptoms depend on the organ involved.
+Other symptoms depend on the organs involved.
 CNS involvement includes parasitic meningitis, brain abscess, and diffuse invasion of the brain.
 Secondary gram-negative meningitis and bacteremia, which occurs with high frequency, probably reflect disruption of bowel mucosa, carriage of bacteria on migrating larvae, or both.
 Liver infection may result in cholestatic and granulomatous hepatitis.
 Infection may be fatal in immunocompromised patients, even with treatment.

 Eosinophilia is often present but can be suppressed by drugs such as corticosteroids or cytotoxic chemotherapeutic drugs.